manyu252/utilities/README.md

 - Complete list of all duplicates with their paths, sizes and all that memory you pissed away

 Now reclaim your disk space, motherfucker!
 Target those problematic duplicates like Jules Winnfield on a mission!

+# FAQs

+1. Did something weird happen you asshole?
+> The script got lost when you tried to install it, right?
+This is what happens when you install something without reading what is happening.
+Learn to read first!!